kumahq/kuma-website/docs/docs/dev/documentation/inspect-api.md

 ::: warning
 In order to get config dump in Multizone deployment `kumactl` should be pointed to Zone CP, today Global CP doesn't have access to envoy config dumps.
-This is a limitation, and we're going to resolve it in the next releases.
+This is a limitation, and we're going to resolve it in the next releases, [issue](https://github.com/kumahq/kuma/issues/3789).
 :::